|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 However, noise that obstructs the conduct of a meeting or class, or forcibly blocking access to an activity constitutes Disruption under this Code.

 Memorial University does not have a policy expressly preventing the University from charging security fees to students hosting discussions or lectures on controversial subjects.

-MUNSU takes stances on issues not directly related to its mandate, including fair trade coffee, pay equity, the environment, unionization and sweatshops.
+In their “Policy Manual”, MUNSU takes stances on issues not directly related to its mandate, including blood donation and pronoun usage.

 There are no recent cases of MUNSU failing to uphold free expression rights on campus.

 In the 2018–19 financial year,* Memorial University received $420,018,000 in taxpayer dollars in the form of government grants.
 These taxpayer funds accounted for 67.4% of their annual revenue.